Balanced metrics on non-Kahler Calabi-Yau threefolds: Introduction

-{\bf Acknowledgement.} The authors would like to thank P.-F. Gaun, J.-X. Hong, Q.-C. Ji, L. Saper, V. Tossati and Y.-L. Xin for useful discussions.
-The first author is supported partially by NSFC grants 10771037 and 10831008, the second author is supported partially by NSF grant DMS-0601002, and third author is supported partially by NSF grants DMS-0306600 and PHY-0714648.
+{\bf Acknowledgement.} The authors would like to thank P.-F. Guan, J.-X. Hong, Q.-C. Ji, L. Saper, V. Tossati and Y.-L. Xin for useful discussions.
+The first named author is supported partially by NSFC grants 10771037 and 10831008; the second named author is supported partially by NSF grant NSF-0601002, and third named author is supported partially by NSF grants DMS-0306600 and PHY-0714648.